artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 * You have made any changes to your web server configuration
 * You have made any changes to AtoM's :ref:`configuration files <customization-config-files>`
+* You have made any changes to the PHP pool set up during installation
 * You are trying to ensure all application caches are cleared

 **How**